Ryan-Sapone/Nmap-and-Wireshark-Lab/README.md

 <img src="https://user-images.githubusercontent.com/107446796/180570916-fe82072b-123d-4ee2-949c-d902f21baead.png">
 <img src="https://user-images.githubusercontent.com/107446796/180570921-395a4c36-ab58-4bbd-9d2f-0b22df8b7534.png">
+Even though I had UDP ports 1645 and 593 open, the destinations were still unreachable.

 <h2>-sN</h2>
 These three scan types (even more are possible with the --scanflags option described in the next section) exploit a subtle loophole in the TCP RFC to differentiate between open and closed ports.
 Page 65 of RFC 793 says that “if the [destination] port state is CLOSED .... an incoming segment not containing a RST causes a RST to be sent in response.”
 Then the next page discusses packets sent to open ports without the SYN, RST, or ACK bits set, stating that: “you are unlikely to get here, but if you do, drop the segment, and return.”